Teach English in Japan

 - Fluent English speaker

 - CELTA / Trinity TESOL / TEFL - get a special discount on your TEFL course here

 - No experience necessary

 - No Japanese language skills required

-Applicants who have a 120 hour On-line TEFL course and 2+ years of teaching experience are also welcome to apply.
+Applicants who have 100+ hours of TEFL training and 6 months of full-time English teaching experience are also welcome to apply.

 Locations for teaching jobs in Japan

 Primarily in and around Tokyo including: Shinjuki, Shibuya, Ebisu, Ginza, Nishi, Higashi, Saitama and Yokohama.